gappuser/qryptr/README.md

 -Implement soft poweroff after timeout.

 -Implement symmetric encryption on the long-term private key of the user.
 This will require a password prompt for decrypting messages.
+Possibly use 2 passwords, a long one for starting up, and a shorter one for decrypting/encrypting.

 -Enable multiple personal ID's (cryptographic keys)